mrc4tt/GameServerKernel/README.md

 **Overall, depends CPU so it's _POSSIBLE_ to run 0.000-0.001 if it's match/retake/scrim servers!**

 **If you are planned to host 25slots FFA/DM Server. it can jump between: 0.000-0.900**

-**It's depends about you are using:**

-**tuned-adm profile latency-performance OR nothing and only (Kernel + Script.sh - with 1000HZ!)
-If you want to run DM Server with 32slots (it's recommend to compile with 100HZ! - I don't have tested 100HZ kernel!)**